 If he speaks, what is the trap for Elio?
 That Oliver will leave; say goodbye; dismiss him with his, “Later?”
 Oliver’s face is serious and troubled.
 He presses: “Does he speak?”
 Elio replies: “No, he fudges.”

 And so, for a while, they continue to fudge with each other.
 But, when Oliver asks if there is anything the very smart Elio doesn’t know, Elio speaks his truth for the first time: “I know nothing, Oliver … about things that matter.
 I thought you should know.”

 Oliver hesitantly asks: “You saying what I think you’re saying?”
 Elio answers: “Yes … but I shouldn’t have said anything.”
 Oliver is just as anxious: “It just means we can’t talk about these kinds of things – we just can’t.”

 But, they can’t stay away forever.
 Soon, they kiss and there is an “Us.”
 Oliver, scared, pulls away: “We should go.
-We haven’t done anything to be ashamed of.
+As of yet, we haven’t done anything to be ashamed of.
 We’ve been good.
 I want to be good.”

 This question of goodness is more Oliver’s struggle than Elio’s.
 Elio’s fear is of Oliver going away.
 And, Oliver does.
 He stays away all the next day into the night.
 This is the “later” Elio’s afraid of in Call Me By Your Name.

 Elio looks at himself in the mirror: “Do I know you?”